 Prior to starting on the YpsoPump, I was using a different pump that I was very unhappy with.
 I found it clunky and difficult to use – so my diabetes educator suggested the YpsoPump as an alternative.
 I decided to try it, not least because of its notably small size.

-I am a paramedic and have had type 1 diabetes since the age of six.
+I am a shift worker and have had Type 1 diabetes since the age of six.
 My lifestyle is incredibly busy – I am constantly rushing around and have a very unpredictable schedule.
 I often work long 12–14 hour shifts where I do not have the chance to sit down and have a break, let alone eat.
 This can be mentally and physically demanding, especially when you throw diabetes management and hypoglycaemia into the mix.

 Hello!
 My name is Rose, and I was diagnosed with type 1 diabetes last year.
 I had been feeling sick and wasn’t eating much so it was good to finally find out why.
 Although I was only eight years old at the time, I have quickly learnt all about diabetes and how I can look after myself to stay healthy.